Kentucky Court Records

 Each Circuit Clerk’s Office has public access computer terminals for accessing court records.
 If you cannot find the civil court records you want using these terminals, contact the staff of the Clerk’s Office to gain access to archived records.
 They can also provide paper copies of current and archived civil case files.

 Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific record or multiple records.
+Operating independently without any ties to state governmental entities, these platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.